FIND OUT ABOUT THE WEBSITE AND HOW IT CAME TO BE, IN THE HISTORY SECTION

 Killorglin Fire Brigade

 Killorglin Fire & Rescue can be found in the town of Killorglin in the centre of County Kerry.
-Officially a one appliance station, we actually run three, the Alpha 1, The Echo 1 and the Papa 9.
+Officially a one appliance station, we actually run two and a 4 wheel drive, the Alpha 1, The Echo 1 and the Juliet 1.

 The crew are on call 24 hours a day, 7 days a week, 365 days a year.